Charles Stenholm: Electoral success and demographic changes

 Although the 17th's voters had begun splitting their tickets and voting Republican in presidential and U. S. Senate elections from the 1970s onward, the Republican Party had little support at the local level at the time.
 Conservative Democrats continued to hold most local offices in the 17th's footprint well into the 1990s.
 Proving this, Stenholm faced no major-party opposition from 1980 to 1990.
 He ran unopposed in 1980 and from 1984 to 1990.
 Notably, he was elected unopposed in years when Republican presidential candidates carried the 17th in landslides.

-In 1994, however, Stenholm was held to 53 percent of the vote by a relatively unknown Republican candidate.
+In 1994, however, Stenholm was held to 53 percent of the vote by a then relatively unknown Republican candidate, Phil Boone.
 When his children heard the initial returns, they were so certain that he'd lost that they traveled to the family farm to console him.
 That same election saw Republicans win dozens of offices at the local level.
 Afterward, Stenholm ran for House Minority Whip, losing to David E. Bonior.
 While he was reelected four more times after that, Stenholm never won more than 60 percent of the vote, and he was nearly defeated in 1996 and 2002.
 During this time, Republicans gradually whittled away the Democratic advantage at the local level.
 By the end of the 20th century, Stenholm was the only Democrat elected above the county level in much of the 17th district.
 The district had swung so heavily to the GOP downballot by then that many observers thought it likely that Stenholm would be succeeded by a Republican once he retired.

 Reelection defeat

 Stenholm was considered a major target of the Republican-dominated House in the redrawing of Texas's congressional districts in 2003, following the 2000 census.
-The Texas Legislature, now controlled by Republicans, significantly redrew the state's congressional map after House Majority Leader Tom DeLay of the Houston-based 22nd district pushed for a new map.
+The Texas Legislature, now controlled by Republicans, significantly redrew the state's congressional map after U.S. House of Representatives Majority leader Tom DeLay of the Houston-based 22nd district pushed for a new map.
 Stenholm's district was dismantled and split among four districts.
 Most of his former territory, including his home in Abilene, was thrown into the heavily Republican Lubbock-based 19th congressional district, represented by Combest's successor, Republican Randy Neugebauer.
 The next-biggest chunk of Stenholm's former territory, including his cotton farm, was assigned to the equally Republican Amarillo-based 13th district, represented by Mac Thornberry.

 Stenholm chose to run in the reconfigured 19th.
 The new district contained 60 percent of Neugebauer's former territory, a disadvantage which Stenholm could not overcome, despite his 13 terms of seniority.
 He lost by 18 percentage points in the November 2004 election, gaining slightly more than 40 percent of the vote.
 To date, this is the only time since Combest claimed the 19th for the GOP in 1984 that a Democrat has garnered even 40 percent of the vote in the district.